SamBurgess93/hugsforshrubs/README.md

 ### <strong>2. <u>Scope</u></strong>

-The scope was created from using the Strategy previously defined.
+The scope was created using the Strategy previously defined.
 This allowed us to align the features to deliver on the strategy/ user stories.
 This was seperated into two categories:
 - **Content Requirements**
-     - The player will be looking for:
+     - The user will be looking for:
           - Dynamic and inviting visuals
           - Simple and vibrant content